 - We pay our Advisor acquisition fees equal to 2.25% of the net purchase price of our real estate investments.
 The decrease in acquisition fees identified above is a result of a decrease in our acquisition activity.
-For the three months ended March 31, 2014, we acquired two real estate investments with an aggregate net purchase price of \$548.0 million compared to five real estate investments with an aggregate net purchase price of \$646.2 million for the three months ended March 31, 2013. - We pay monthly asset management fees to our Advisor based on an annual fee of 1.5% of the net equity capital invested in real estate.
-Asset management fees were higher for the three months ended March 31, 2014 compared to the same period in 2013, primarily due to our acquisition of additional real estate investments beginning in 2013 and the waiver of \$3.6 million of asset management fees by the Advisor for the three months ended March 31, 2013.
-See "- Financial Condition, Liquidity and Capital Resources" for additional information regarding the Advisor's asset management fee waivers. - Acquisition-related expenses represent costs incurred on properties we have acquired and those which we may acquire in future periods.
-These costs vary significantly from one acquisition to another. - General and administrative expenses include legal and accounting fees, printing and mailing costs, insurance costs, costs and expenses associated with our board of directors and other administrative expenses.
+For the three months ended June 30, 2014, we acquired one real estate investment with a net purchase price of \$49.2 million, compared to three real estate investments with an aggregate net purchase price of \$510.7 million for the three months ended June 30, 2013. - We pay monthly asset management fees to our Advisor based on an annual fee of 1.5% of the net equity capital invested in real estate.
+Asset management fees were higher for the three months ended June 30, 2014 compared to the same period in 2013, primarily due to our acquisition of additional real estate investments. - Acquisition-related expenses represent costs incurred on properties we have acquired and those which we may acquire in future periods.
+These costs vary significantly from one acquisition to another.
+In general, the decrease is a result of fewer acquisitions completed during the current period. - General and administrative expenses include legal and accounting fees, printing and mailing costs, insurance costs, costs and expenses associated with our board of directors and other administrative expenses.
 The increase in our general and administrative costs is primarily due to increased transfer agent costs resulting from an increase in the number of stockholders compared to the same period in 2013.